JayMonkey/Sony-S-DSDT-Patches/README.md

 These patches will allow for clean running of OSX Mavericks on a Sony VPC-SE2C5E Laptop, However most of the patches will be generic for all Sony Vaio S series laptops (SA/SB/SC).
 Certain patches will require specific variants for items such as the display resolution and support for the Sony Sheet battery option.

+Update: 9th Jan 2014

-Add the follwing URL to MaciASL->Preferences->Sources
+The above patches are now public and redy for beta test, aAdd the follwing URL to MaciASL->Preferences->Sources

 Name: JayMonkey
 URL: http://raw.github.com/JayMonkey/Sony-S-DSDT-Patches/master